goruck/smart-zoneminder/README.md

 *This entire project (including the Readme) is under construction.*

 # smart-zoneminder
-smart-zoneminder enables fast upload of [ZoneMinder](https://www.zoneminder.com/) alarm frame images to an S3 archive where they are analyzed by AWS Rekognition and made accessible by voice via Alexa.
+smart-zoneminder enables fast upload of [ZoneMinder](https://www.zoneminder.com/) alarm frame images to an S3 archive where they are analyzed by Amazon Rekognition and made accessible by voice via Alexa.
 The use of Rekognition dramatically reduces the number of false alarms and provides for robust scene, object and face detection.
 Alexa allows a user to ask to see an image or a video corresponding to an alarm (if using an Echo device with a display) and to get information on what caused the alarm and when it occurred.

 # Usage Examples
 Hera are a few of the things you can do with smart-zoneminder.